 Born from a desire to help, and inspired by the bikers at Wootton Bassett, with close ties to the military - how could Land Rover enthusiasts help our armed forces?.
 CONVOY for HEROES is a not for profit, Land Rover owners initiative dedicated to HELP for HEROES, who in turn provide facilities and support services that benefit British servicemen and women injured in action, the 'Blokes'.

-Over these six years, CONVOY for HEROES’ plan was to beat the Guinness World Record™ originally set at 260 in April 2004, whilst raising valuable funds for HELP for HEROES.
+In 2011, CONVOY for HEROES’ plan was to beat the Guinness World Record™ originally set at 260 in April 2004, whilst raising valuable funds for HELP for HEROES.
 Using the Heritage Motor Centre as a camping base and the Jaguar Land Rover proving ground next door, on a baking hot Easter weekend, CONVOY for HEROES broke that World Record with 348 vehicles, which has since been attempted and exceeded many times by various different countries.
 Click here to view the Guinness World Records™ website for more information.

 All of our team give up their time to run CONVOY for HEROES as volunteers, nobody is paid, from the Directors to the team of Marshals who supervise the Convoy.
 Not only that, in addition to organising our own annual event, the CONVOY for HEROES team attend shows and events around the UK, raising the awareness for HELP for HEROES and selling goods, raising more valuable funds.
 Each and every member of our organisers pay their own expenses and entrance fees, even to attend our own Easter event.
 Every penny counts.
 We have also been very privileged to have had 2 tours of the Recovery Centre at Tedworth House to see where the money raised is spent and meet some of the residents using the facilities.